 To ensure stable procurement of raw materials, we are working to further diversify our suppliers.

 Transportation, production and supply

-LNG is imported and received by us before being gasified (processed into city gas) at domestic processing terminals.
-City gas produced through these processes is supplied to around 5,140,000 customers, mainly those in the Kansai region, through gas pipes with a combined length of about 63,100 km.
+The Daigas Group supplies city gas through a total of approximately 63,300 km of pipelines (of which approximately 62,800 km are managed by Osaka Gas Network Co., Ltd.) after importing and receiving LNG and gasifying it (processing it into city gas) at domestic processing terminals.
 For city gas to be delivered to the customers safely and without worry, we are doing our utmost to take safety, security and disaster-prevention measures in each process.

 International Energy Business

 In our international business, we take part in gas field development and seek out opportunities to participate in new projects in other countries.
 We are also actively expanding the scope of our business, including expanding our international LNG bases and our energy business in Asia.